Healthdirect Free Australian health advice you can count on.

 Chemical burns – first aid and treatment

-6-minute read
+8-minute read

-All chemical burns are a medical emergency.
 If you think someone has a chemical burn, call triple zero (000).
 Ask for an ambulance.
 If you can, let them know what chemical caused the burn.

 What are chemical burns?

 Chemical burns can look very small.
 However, they can be very deep.
-The damage from a chemical burn can depends on:
+The damage from a chemical burn depends on:

 • the type of chemical